Class Array<T>

 IndexOf(T, int)

-Searches the array for a value and returns its index or -1
+Searches the array for a value and returns its index or -1 if not found.

 public int IndexOf(T item, int index)